Israel moves to thwart pro-Palestinian "fly-in"

 Israel’s left-wing Haaretz newspaper, criticizing the government’s ban, said it should invite “peace activists to visit anywhere and welcome them with flowers”.

-Additional reporting by Claire Davenport in Brussels; Editing by Jon Hemming and Andrew Osborn
+Additional reporting by Claire Davenport in Brussels; Editing by Jon Hemming and Maria Golovnina